 Near Playa Tiburón

-Perched above a near perfect private beach amid a craggy coast on the isolated southwest corner of Isla Mujeres, away from the day–trippers from Cancun, Swiss owned Villa Rolandi is a testament to rest and relaxation.
+Perched above a near perfect private beach amid a craggy coast on the isolated southwest corner of Isla Mujeres, away from the day–trippers from Cancun, Zoetry Villa Rolandi Isla Mujeres is a testament to rest and relaxation.

 The hotel isn’t overly contemporary or trendy.
 The décor is not overly complicated and the property looks like a small hotel transplant from the Adriatic.
 Yet Travel & Leisure still named it one of Mexico’s best.